learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 attribute (string, the default data type), `price` (integer), and `is_best_seller` (boolean).

-> **IMPORTANT**: Note that we have added the `no-test-framework` argument to our `rails g` command. **You should add this argument to every Rails generator command you run while you're working in the Flatiron curriculum.** Without this flag, the Rails generator will automatically create spec files that can interfere with the lab tests.
-If you forget to add the `--no-test-framework` argument, you will have to comb through your local repo and manually delete all of the newly-created, unnecessary tests.
+**IMPORTANT**: Note that we have added the `no-test-framework` argument to our `rails g` command. **You should add this argument to every Rails generator command you run while you're working in the Flatiron curriculum.** Without this flag, the Rails generator will automatically create spec files that can interfere with the lab tests.
+If you forget to add it, you will have to comb through your local repo and manually delete all of the newly-created, unnecessary tests.
 This is not fun!

 **Please, remember the `--no-test-framework` argument.**